TeMU-BSC/detect-annotations/README.md

-# Detect new annotations in BRAT files based on annotated entities of other files.
+# Detect new annotations in Text files based on TSV with codes and spans.

-Codes to detect missed annotations in .ann files.
-Detected annotations are added to the .ann files with the \_SUG\_ prefix.

 ## Getting Started